 I was born on a cold day.

 It’s always cold in Grande Prairie in January.
 So the fact that one the 26th day of January in 1987 was below -40 degrees Celsius, really shouldn’t be worth noting.
 In fact, if it were not for the fact that my mother and father, then twenty and twenty-one respectively, needed to borrow a car in order to get to the hospital.
 My uncle Patrick would deliver, and after my parents saddled me with a first name that would forever make grade school hard, and user accounts easy, they gave me his name as a middle name.

 My Dad triumphantly set higher education aside and moved out west to seek his fortune.
-My mother has been in love with him since they were tweens, so she followed him.
+My mother and he had been in love since they were tweens, so she followed him.
 Together they managed to get an apartment, a few odd jobs, including street sweeper, janitor, daycare worker, welder’s helper and waitress.
 They were loved for their authenticity and hard work.
 Families took them in as their own and together with their surprisingly inquisitive toddler they managed to pay off student debts and get their feet underneath them.

 Our first time moving back to Atlantic Canada was done because my Father was always someone who believed in taking advantage of opportunities that were presented.
 This was a trait that I have tried to emulate.
 Dennis got a job in the exciting offshore oil and gas industry.
 This would lead to an eventual move to Bathurst so that my mom could be close to home and I could start my primary education in the same city that I would end up finishing my secondary schooling 12 grades later.